Skip to content

 3. Switch to the branch you want to merge changes into, i.e. your target branch.

-4. Click Merge from the Git drop-down menu.
+4. Click Merge from the branch menu on the project bar.

 5. The Merge changes from another branch dialog shows the remote branch you are merging from ("theirs") and the current branch you are merging into ("ours").